Street Sports Baseball

 Street Sports Baseball is a 1987 video game published by Epyx.

 Gameplay

-Street Sports Baseball is a game in which 16 players of the 52nd Street gang play baseball on an improvised field.
+Street Sports Baseball is a game in which the 16 available players of the 52nd Street gang play baseball on an improvised field.

 Reception

 Rick Teverbaugh reviewed the game for Computer Gaming World, and stated that "Street Sports Baseball is more reminiscent than whimsical, but it is no less fun.
 Remember the sandlot games where home plate was a garbage can lid and old tree stumps were just part of the hazards of outfield duty?
 Well, all that and more comes alive in this excellent program."